kchetan/Compiler/README.md

 Programming Language.
 Developed as a course project for Compilers course.
 Decaf  is  a  strongly-typed,  object-oriented  language  with  support  for  inheritance  and  encapsulation.
 By design, it has many similarities with C/C++/Java.

+Developed a compiler front-end for Decaf(a subset of C++) to LLVM IR.

+Wrote the lexical and syntax analyzer (parser), Abstract Syntax Tree generator for the parsed program.

+Implemented the LLVM IR generator to obtain LLVM IR for the source program.